Unit 3.3: Computing Line Spectra#

 When the exponential Fourier series are known it is useful to plot the amplitude and phase of the harmonics on a frequency scale.

-This is the spectrum of the Exponential Fourier Series calculated in fs2:matlab is reproduced in fig:5.3.1
+This is the spectrum of the Exponential Fourier Series calculated in Computing coefficients of Exponential Fourier Series in MATLAB is reproduced in fig:5.3.1

 Line Spectra for Trig.
 FS#